wp-plugins/im-login-dongle/readme.txt

 === Plugin Name ===
 Contributors: ZeroCool51
 Donate link: http://wpplugz.is-leet.com/
-Tags: login dongle, login security, two step verification, two step login, im login, two step im login, instant messenger login, google talk login, extra security, pin login, two step authentication, two factor authentication
+Tags: login dongle, login security, two step verification, two step verification, two step im login, instant messenger login, google talk login, extra security, pin login, two step authentication, two factor authentication
 Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple wordpress plugin that adds two step verification via selected instant messenger.
+A simple plugin that adds two step verification via selected instant messenger.

 == Description ==

-This is a simple wordpress plugin that adds two step verification to the login.
+This is a simple plugin that adds two step verification to the login.
 The beauty of it is, that no mobile phones are required, and pretty much anyone has an IM accout nowadays.

 How does it work?

 * You create an IM account (currently google talk, icq and windows live messenger are supported)
 * You add this account as the bot in the plugin settings page (this bot will be sending the login pin numbers to other users)
 * Users themselves disable or enable this feature

 How does the login work when activated?

 * You login normally, if the credentials are correct,
+* you select the IM account you want to authorize with,
-*   a pin code is sent to the IM account you select,
+* a pin code is sent to this IM account,
 * you have 30 seconds to enter this pin code,
 * if the code is correct, you are logged in else you are logged out

 What this plugin offers:

 * Two step verification via IM accounts
 * Enable or disable the two step verification
-*   Users themselves activate or disable this feature for them
+* Users themselves activate or disable this feature for them (unless you make it mandatory)
 * Reset feature if IM servers are down
 * Customize PIN length
 * Add a custom message to the IM
 * Customize session time validity

 == Installation ==